NIEM/NIEM.github.io/grants/index.md

 ---
-title: Working towards a common understanding of grant data
+title: A common understanding of grant data
 ---

 **Facilitating the drive towards to a unified grant effort.**